-It turns out that there is a very elegant formula to find the answer; as I discovered, in a city with × n blocks, there are exactly
+It turns out that there is a very elegant formula to find the answer; as I discovered, in a city with c × n blocks, there are exactly

 geodesics between opposite corners.